 U.S. Gold Coins Gold American Eagle Coins Gold Buffalo Coins Commemorative Gold Coins First Spouse Gold Coins High Relief Gold Coins Pre-1933 Gold Coins

-When you're looking at what coins to buy and you begin reading the specifications, you'll see something called a "mintage" followed by a number.
-"Mintage" is simply how many of a coin in a given issue is going to be struck.
-The mintage is recorded by the issuing mint.
+When you're looking at coins to buy and you begin reading the specifications, you'll see something called a "mintage" followed by a number.
+Do you know what a mintage number refers to and what it might mean for your collection?